 Authors: Enrico Ronchi, Steven Gwynne, Guillermo Rein, Rahul Wadhwani, Paolo Intini and Albin Bergstedt

 Date of issue: December 2017

-The word sanctuary has different meanings, generally referring to a safe place.
+‘Sanctuary’ has different meanings, generally referring to a place of safety.
 In a broader sense, it may represent the immunity afforded by refuge in such a place.
-This concept is used here to describe our work, an e-sanctuary is a modelling tool which is designed to provide shelter and safety.
-This is one of the main goals of the present work, i.e. the identification of a modelling framework which can be used to inform decision making in case of wildland urban interface fires and eventually help evacuees in finding shelter (their own sanctuary).
+This concept is used here to describe our work, where e-Sanctuary is a modelling tool designed to provide shelter and safety for those evacuating from a wildfire.
+A main goal of the present work is the specification of a modelling framework that can be used to inform decision making in case of wildland urban interface fires and eventually help evacuees in finding shelter (their own sanctuary).

-The number of evacuees worldwide during wildfire keep rising, year after year.
 Fire evacuations at the wildland-urban interfaces (WUI) pose a serious challenge to fire and emergency services and are a global issue affecting thousands of communities around the world.
-But to date, there is a lack of comprehensive tools able to inform, train or aid the evacuation response and the decision making in case of wildfire.
-The present work describes a novel framework for modelling wildfire urban evacuations.
-The framework is based on multi-physics simulations that can quantify the evacuation performance.
-The work argues that an integrated approached requires considering and integrating all three important components of WUI evacuation, namely: fire spread, pedestrian movement, and traffic movement.
+To date, there is a lack of comprehensive tools able to inform, train or aid the evacuation response and the decision making in case of wildfire.
+The present work describes a specification for a novel framework for modelling wildfire urban evacuations.
+The framework is based on multi-physics simulations that can quantify evacuation performance.
+The work argues that an integrated approach integrating three important WUI evacuation components; namely, fire spread, pedestrian movement, and traffic movement.
 The report includes a systematic review of each model component, and the key features needed for the integration into a comprehensive toolkit.